jpsmoura/zopa/README.md

 2. Order the collection by rate since we will be offering the best possible rates
 3. Validate quote request
    * Check if the loan amount doesn't violate restrictions
-   * Verify if the marketService can satisfy the loan
+   * Verify if the marketCSVService can satisfy the loan
 4. Calculate the weighted average to provide the borrower with a rate
 5. Calculate monthly and total repayment using the following formula
     <img src="images/formula.png" width="450" height="225">